instadeepai/Mava/jax_distribution/README.md

 ```

 ### When using a GPU
-Please verify your CUDA version and run the corresponding command.
+Please verify your CUDA version and run one of the following corresponding commands.

 ```
 # CUDA 12 installation